hassannh/Scraping_Script/readme.md

-A script to notify you whene it found somthig you look for in a website To use it replace the email and password on the code and host it in your VPS, then all you have to do is keep your phone by your side!
+A script to notify you whene it found somthig you look for in a website using python To use it replace the email and password on the code and host it in your VPS, then all you have to do is keep your phone by your side!